course-details-portlet

 Mandatory work requirements must be approved before one can apply for the exam.
 Candidates who are in danger of being refused entry to the exam due to lack of work requirements, shall be notified of this, cf. regulations on studies at NTNU.
 New / postponed exams are conducted in accordance with current study regulations at NTNU.

-The Master's thesis is usually written in monograph format.
-The thesis can be submitted individually or as a joint project for two students.
-If the thesis is submitted as a joint project, a document describing the individual candidate's contribution must be attached.
+The Master thesis is normally written as a monograph.
+The thesis is submitted individually or as joint work between two students.
+If the thesis is submitted as joint work, a document must be attached which describes the contribution of the individual candidate.
 When the Master's thesis is submitted as a joint project, a common grade is typically given for the thesis.
 In rare cases, however, it may be necessary to assess the candidates separately.

 Specific conditions